iboB/fishnets/README.md

 A client/server library for HTTP and WebSocket communication.

-This is a thin wrapper of Boost.Asio and Boost.Beast.
-The main reason for its existense it to have something which can abstract away the incredibly heavy compilation toll these libraries impose on the user.
-This way you compile asio/beast once and link against fishnets, which is orders of magnitude faster compile.
+This is a thin(-ish) wrapper of Boost.Asio and Boost.Beast.
+The main reason for its existence it to have something which can abstract away the incredibly heavy compilation toll these libraries impose on the user.
+This way you compile asio/beast once and link against fishnets, which is orders of magnitude faster to compile.

 ## Copying